8go/matrix-commander/README.md

 should be protected and secured.
 One can use different credential files for different users or different rooms.

-On creation the credentials file will always be created in the local directory, so the users sees it right away.
+On creation the credentials file will by default be created in the local directory, so the users sees it right away.
 This is fine if you have only one or a few credential files, but for better maintainability it is suggested to place your credentials files into directory